NEW! Radionuclides in Ohio's Ground Water

-In Ohio, nearly half of all cities, villages, schools, businesses and industries depend on ground water for drinking, processing, and irrigation.
-This amounts to more than ONE BILLION GALLONS PER DAY!
+In Ohio, nearly half of all cities, villages, schools, businesses and industries depend on ground water for drinking, processing and irrigation.
+This amounts to more than 1 BILLION GALLONS PER DAY!
 Ground water is a shared resource.
 Do your part to protect it.

 Do you have your own well?
 Visit www.wellowner.org, or visit the Ohio Department of Health at http://www.odh.ohio.gov/odhprograms/eh/water/PrivateWaterSystems/main.aspx